ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/cluster-settings.md

 | Maximum resets time window | Within 1 hr |
 {: caption="Table 2.
 Failure Conditions and VM Response settings for the vSphere HA cluster" caption-side="bottom"}

-For more information about configuring these settings in the vSphere Web Client, see [Configure virtual machine responses](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.avail.doc/GUID-3DAED2B1-55B8-4877-BD0F-BC57C10A516C.html){: external}.
+For more information about configuring these settings in the vSphere Web Client, see the VMware vSphere documentation.

 #### Admission control
 {: #cluster-settings-admin-control}